tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 .. hint::

-  If you name a group package with the same name as an Active Directory security group (Microsoft or Samba-AD), member of the Active Directory group can be automatically affected to the WAPT group package.
+  If you name a group package with the same name as an Active Directory security group (Microsoft or Samba-AD), a member of the Active Directory group can be automatically added to the WAPT group package.

-* fill in the description, add packages to the group package by dragging and dropping them or by Right-clicking on the package name, and adding to the bundle;
+* fill in the description, add packages to the group package by dragging and dropping them or by Right-clicking on the package name, and adding it to the bundle;

 .. figure:: wapt_console-add-packages-to-group.png
   :align: center